Summer Staff

 About

 Serving on Summer Staff is a dynamic and rewarding experience that many return to year after year.
 These volunteers truly make it possible for campers to embark on life-changing adventures, and the position is everything but boring.
-Summer Staff will learn new skills and spend their summer creating fun, safe, and challenging environments for campers to learn about Jesus.
+Summer Staff will learn new skills and spend their Summer creating fun, safe, and challenging environments for campers to learn about Jesus.

-After training is completed, a skills assessment will be given to determine abilities, interests, and growth potential.
+After training is complete, a skills assessment will be given to determine abilities, interests, and growth potential.
 Responsibility, when given appropriately, is a tool that yields maturity.
 Full-time staff members at Camp Bighorn will help young leaders discover their giftedness and provide opportunities to practice these gifts within the body of Christ.

 Roles